 - 1. BRAND = 'Brand#MN' where MN is a two character string representing two numbers randomly and independently selected within [1..5]; - 2.
-CONTAINER is randomly selected within the list of 2-syllable strings defined for Containers in Clause 4.2.2.12.
+CONTAINER is randomly selected within the list of 2-syllable strings defined for Containers in Clause 4.2.2.13.

-For validation against the qualification database the query must be executed using the following values for substitution parameters and must produce the following output data:
+For validation against the qualification database the query must be executed using the following values for substitution parameters and must produce the following output data: Values for substitution parameters: